attelabidae/species/pages/about.md

 ## Citing
-This website - Orellana, K.S., Lee, S. (2024) Available at [https://attelabidae.github.io/species/#/)
+This website - Lee, S., Orellana, K.S.
+(2024) Available at [https://attelabidae.github.io/species/#/)
 Individual taxon pages - See citation at the bottom of each page.

 ## Taxonomic Data